-Students' Need School Provision Community Provision 1.
-Universal Students experience a balanced www.glosfamilies.org.uk have Students are making curriculum which focuses on the a list of services accessible expected progress and development of mind, body and without a referral or whose needs are being spirit.
-A strong PSHE programme set assessment. met at home and school within the context of developing with no additional personal qualities linked with Gospel needs. values ensures all students are able to learn about safeguarding themselves, core values and support available in the Academy and beyond.
+Studen nts' Need School Provision Community Provision 1.
+Un iversal Students experience a balanced www.glosfamilies.org.uk have Students a re making curriculum which focuses on the a list of services accessible expected p rogress and development of mind, body and without a referral or whose nee ds are being spirit.
+A strong PSHE programme set assessment. met at hom ne and school within the context of developing with no add ditional personal qualities linked with Gospel needs. values ensures all students are able to learn about safeguarding themselves, core values and support available in the Academy and beyond.
 Students are organised in House Tutor groups with a tutor assigned to each which gives them the opportunity to have effective adult support every day.
-2. Additional Attendance and Educational Welfare As above as well as: a.
-Students Officer monitors attendance and School Nursing Service needing some follows up TIC Counsellors additional serious concerns, working with Families First support which pastoral staff and outside agencies to Youth Support Team may be related support families to reduce barriers.
-Targeted Support to health, Tutors and other staff monitor the Team educational or well-being of students, particularly Winston's Wish social focussing on changes in mood, Hospital Education development appearance and ATL.
-Concerns are • GCSB b.
-A co-ordinated raised at weekiy meetings of Year Educational response Team and are referred to DSL, SENCO Entitlement and through a multi- or SLT as appropriate.
-If concerns Inclusion Team agency persist and are varied, a TAC meeting Infobuzz assessment (My will be called by a lead professional, Speech and Language Plan)using a drawing on the expertise of outside Therapy Service Team Around agencies as appropriate.
-The Virtual School the Child oversight of these meeting will be Edge of Care Team meeting (TAC) held by VP Pastoral or Progress to assess and address needs 3.
+2. Ad ditional Attendance and Educational Welfare As above as well as: a.
+Stu udents Officer monitors attendance and School Nursing Service nee eding some follows up TIC Counsellors ado ditional serious concerns, working with Families First pport which pastoral staff and outside agencies to Youth Support Team y be related support families to reduce barriers.
+Targeted Support health, Tutors and other staff monitor the Team edi ucational or well-being of students, particularly Winston's Wish cial focussing on changes in mood, Hospital Education velopment appearance and ATL.
+Concerns are • GCSB co-ordinated raised at weekiy meetings of Year Educational sponse Team and are referred to DSL, SENCO Entitlement and ough a multi- or SLT as appropriate.
+If concerns Inclusion Team ency persist and are varied, a TAC meeting Infobuzz sessment (My will be called by a lead professional, Speech and Language n)using a drawing on the expertise of outside Therapy Service am Around agencies as appropriate.
+The Virtual School e Child oversight of these meeting will be Edge of Care Team me eeting (TAC) held by VP Pastoral or Progress 0.1.1.1.1.1.1.1.1.1.1.1.1.1.1.1.1.1.1.1 to assess and address needs 3.
 Intensive Leader for the student.
-All students are informed about the 'Blue Sticker 'information produced by GSCB which list numbers that young people can ring if they feel they need support but would prefer to self- refer.
+All students are informed about the 'Blue Sticker 'information produced by GSCB which list numbers that young people can ring if they feel they need support but would prefer to self-refer.
 These numbers are in the Student Handbook.
 Designated Safeguarding Lead requests Social Care involvement through the Multi Agency Service Request Form.
 These are followed up and Academy staff respond by contributing to discussion of and planning for meeting the needs of the student with other agencies, whether My Assessment/My Plan +/Child in Need Plans or Child Protection processes.
 Academy staff attend Core Groups when requested.
 SENCO refers to agencies regarding Special Educational Needs or to request for Ed Psych assessment.
 PCSOs As above as well as: Children's Social Care Police (telephone 101) Specialist Health Services Advisory Teaching Service Educational Psychology Service Children Centres Paediatricians 4.
 Specialist Students are at immediate risk of significant harm.
 This is the most urgent category requiring an immediate referral to social care or intensive specialist service as there are serious concerns over health care or development of children.
 Designated Safeguarding Lead requests Social Care involvement through the Multi Agency Service Request Form emailed directly to the Gloucestershire Children's Safeguarding executive.
 DSL contacts relevant community provision.
-As above as well as: Gloucestershire Domestic Abuse Service Police (Tel 999) Multi-Agency Safeguarding Hub Gloucestershire's Children's Helpdesk Emergency Duty Team
+As above as well as: • Gloucestershire Domestic Abuse Service • Police (Tel 999) • Multi-Agency Safeguarding Hub • Gloucestershire's Children's Helpdesk • Emergency Duty Team